Bedrock-OSS/bedrock-wiki/docs/commands/rearrange-positions.md

 # ENTITY COUNTER

 ## Get Player Count of Players Without a Position Allocated
-scoreboard players set * count 0
-execute as @a [tag=!posAllocated] run scoreboard players add NonAllocatedPlayers count 1
+scoreboard players set NonAllocatedPlayers count 0 execute as @a [tag=!posAllocated] run scoreboard players add NonAllocatedPlayers count 1

 ## Loop Function if 2+ Players Are Not Allocated a Position